Optimal Auctions through Deep Learning: Advances in Differentiable Economics: Auction Design as a Learning Problem

+In the simplest case, a bidder may have \emph{additive} valuations, with a value $v_i(\{j\})$ for each item $j \in M$, and a value for a subset of items $S \subseteq M$ that is $v_i(S) = \sum_{j \in S} v_i(\{j\})$.
+Alternatively, if a bidder's value for a subset of items $S\subseteq M$ is $v_i(S) = \max_{j\in S} v_i(\{j\})$, the bidder has a \emph{unit-demand} valuation.
+We also consider bidders with general combinatorial valuations, but defer the details to Appendix~\ref{sec:ca-architecture} and~\ref{sec:experCA}.

+Bidder $i$'s valuation function is drawn independently from a distribution $F_i$ over possible valuation functions $V_i$.
+We write $v = (v_1, \dots, v_n)$ for a profile of valuations, and denote $V=\prod_{i = 1}^{n} V_i$.
 The auctioneer knows the distributions $F = (F_1, \dots, F_n)$, but does not know the bidders' realized valuation $v$.
 The bidders report their valuations (perhaps untruthfully), and an auction decides on an allocation of items to the bidders and charges a payment to them.
-We denote an auction $(g,p)$ as a pair of allocation rules $g_i: V \rightarrow 2^M$ and payment rules $p_i: V \rightarrow \mathbb{R}_{\geq 0}$ (these rules can be randomized).
-Given bids $b = (b_1, \dots,b_n) \in V$, the auction computes an allocation $g(b)$ and payments $p(b)$.